 Researchers in the Speech Acquisition Lab explore questions about how the sound system of a second language is learned by adult learners, such as: Why do adult second language learners typically have accents?
 Why are some new sounds harder for adults to learn than others?
 What sources of information do second language learners draw on when learning a new sound system?

-- Barriuso & Barrios: The role of distributional information in the acquisition of a novel allophonic alternation
+- Shannon Barrios & Joselyn Rodriguez: The role of lexical cues in the adult acquisition of L2 allophonic alternants

-Lab Meeting - Welcome Joselyn & Study Updates
+Lab Meeting - Welcome Cailey and Tyler & Lab Updates

 Pronunciation in Second Language Learning & Teaching (PSLLT) 9th Annual Conference

 Salt Lake City, UT Sept 1-2, 2017

 Click here for more information

 Lab Meeting - Lab updates & UUSCIL Practice Talks

 Wednesday, April 5th from 12-1:30pm in LNCO 2495